Flat Chern bands and correlated states in spiral magnet ReAg$_2$Cl$_6$

+Here the second term corresponds to the scalar spin chirality with local moments $\bm{S}(\mathbf{r})\equiv S\boldsymbol{n}(\mathbf{r})$, while the first term captures the synergistic effect of SOC and magnetic order. $\mathcal{S}_c$ is the area, $A_\mu^a$ denotes the $SU(2)$ gauge field arising from SOC, and $\tilde{A}_\mu=n^a A_\mu^a$ is the projected $U(1)$ gauge field along spin direction $\bm{n}$.
+This synergistic contribution from SOC and spin order acts as an emergent magnetic field for electrons, thereby enabling the formation of Chern bands in coplanar AFMs.

+In this Letter, we predict that monolayer ReAg$_2$Cl$_6$, a van der Waals crystal, hosts four consecutive, isolated, and flat Chern bands at the Fermi level in its coplanar AFM ground state, as revealed by density functional theory (DFT)~\cite{kresse1996,perdew1996,dudarev1998,krukau2006} and tight-binding calculations.
+The coplanar $120^\circ$ spin structure arises from geometric frustration on trianglular lattice, the strong SOC originates from Re $5d$ orbitals.
+Many-body calculations further indicates that partial filling of these Chern bands may stabilize FCI and charge density wave (CDW) state.
+These results demonstrate that 2D coplanar AFMs with SOC constitute a realistic and promising platform for flat Chern bands and correlated quantum phases.

-\emph{Structure and magnetic properties.---} The monolayer ReAg$_2X_6$ has a triangular lattice with the space group $P$-$3$ (No.~147).
-As shown in Fig.~\ref{fig1}(a), each Re atom is octahedrally coordinated with six surrounding nearest $X$ anions, while Ag atom are surrounded by three $X$ atoms forming [Ag$X_3$]$^{2-}$ unit, making a sandwich arrangement of Re atoms.
-Their lattice constants are listed in Table~\ref{tab1}.
-The dynamical and thermal stability of monolayer ReAg$_2X_6$ are confirmed by first-principles phonon and molecular dynamics calculations, respectively~\cite{supple}.
-We will mainly discuss ReAg$_2$Cl$_6$ with similar results for other materials in this class~\cite{supple}.
+\emph{Structure and magnetic properties---}The monolayer ReAg$_2$Cl$_6$ has a triangular lattice with the space group $P$-$3$ (No.~147).
+As shown in Fig.~\ref{fig1}(a), each Re atom is octahedrally coordinated with six surrounding nearest Cl anions, while Ag atom are surrounded by three Cl atoms forming [AgCl$_3$]$^{2-}$ unit, making a sandwich arrangement of Re atoms.
+The lattice constant is listed in Table~\ref{tab1}.
+The dynamical and thermal stability are confirmed by first-principles phonon and molecular dynamics calculations, respectively~\cite{supple}.
 Remarkably, the van der Waals bulk ReAg$_2$Cl$_6$ has been successfully synthesized in experiments, and our calculated structure perfectly matches the X-ray diffraction result~\cite{martinez2006two}.
+Meanwhile, its exfoliation energy comparable to that of layered transition-metal dichalcogenides implies that monolayers can be readily exfoliated from bulk crystals~\cite{supple}.